-You cannot diagnose and repair vehicles today without a scan tool and up-to-date service information.
-So it is essential to keep your scan tool up-to-date with the latest software.
-On many older professional grade scan tools (both aftermarket and original equipment), the software that contains all the diagnostic trouble codes, display PIDs (Performance Information Data) and other operating features is usually loaded into a cartridge.
-On most newer scan tools, the soaftware is flash programmed onto an EEPROM chip so it can be updated electronically via the internet.
+You cannot diagnose and repair vehicles today without a scantool and up-to-date service information.
+So it is essential to keep your scantool current with the latest software updates.
+On many older professional grade scan tools (both aftermarket and original equipment), the software that contains all the diagnostic trouble codes, display PIDs (Performance Information Data) and other operating features is usually loaded into a cartridge, memory card or internal memory chip.
+On most newer scantools, the software is flash programmed onto an EEPROM chip so it can be updated electronically via the internet.

-Updates may be available once or several times a year, depending on the scan tool manufacturer and the level of service they provide.
-Some of the cheaper DIY scan tools may seldom offer an update, but most professional grade tools offer regular quarterly updates.
+Updates may be available once or several times a year, depending on the scantool manufacturer and the level of service they provide.
+Some of the cheaper DIY scan tools offer no updates, others may offer updates but only infrequently or only for older vehicles that are four or five years behind current models.
+Most professional grade scantools by comparison offer regular quarterly updates.
 For a list of scan tool manufacturers, Click Here and scroll to the bottom of the page.

-Most software updates for DIY scan tools are available at little or no cost to the user, but updates to most professional scan tools require an annual fee which may range from $600 to $1500 or more depending on the scan tool, its capabilities and the years, makes and models covered by the software.
+Most software updates for DIY scantools are available at little or no cost to the user from the scantool manufacturer.
+The DIY software updates tend to lag four to five years behind current models.
+Updates for most professional scantools are more timely and offered on a quarterly basis.
+However,professional updates require an annual fee which may range from $600 to $1500 or more depending on the scantool, its capabilities and the years, makes and models covered by the software.

-Here's something else to watch out for: Buying older scan tools on ebay or Craig's List.
-Often the software o4 cartridges that come with these tools are way out of date.
-That may not a problem if you are buying to tool to work on a specific vehicle that is included in the software or cartridge that comes with the scan tool.
-But what if you want to update your scan tool to work on other vehicles or newer vehicles?
-The scan tool manufacturer may no longer support older versions of its tools so it may be impossible to find a software or cartridge update for your scan tool.
+Here's something else to watch out for: Buying older used scantools on ebay or Craig's List.
+Often the software cartridges that come with these tools are out of date.
+That may not a problem if you are buying the tool to work on an older vehicle that is covered by the tool.
+But what if you want to update the scantool to work on newer vehicles, it may not be possible if the tool lacks the proper hardware to support many of the functions that would be found in a newer scantool.
+Also, the scan tool manufacturer may no longer support older versions of its tools leving you with no way to update your scantool.